lindleyw/autonav/readme.txt

 if you wish to display pages at the same level as the current page (i.e., the other children of the parent of the current page), you can use the 'siblings' parameter.

+= Only the first five posts get displayed. =

+By default, WordPress's built-in function get_posts(), which is what AutoNav uses to find posts and attachments, only returns the first five results.
+You can choose how many you wish displayed with something like this:

+    [autonav display="posts" postid="category:work"
+    pics_only=0 count=25 paged=25]

+which will display 25 posts, and include "next/previous" links to navigate through any additional ones.
+(Example courtesy spartaneye)

 = What CSS classes does this plugin create? =